 Obsessive-Compulsive Personality Disorder

-This isn’t to be confused with obsessive-compulsive disorder (OCD).
-This disorder features a pattern of preoccupation with orderliness, perfection, and control.
-These people may:
+Obsessive-compulsive personality disorder (OCPD) isn’t to be confused with obsessive-compulsive disorder (OCD).
+OCPD disorder features a pattern of preoccupation with orderliness, perfection, and control.
+Thus, people who suffer from OCPD may:

 - Be overly focused on schedules and details